Events begin at 4 p.m. ET

 Vergote was a member of three nationally ranked UT cross country teams from 2000-2002.
 The Rockets won the Mid-American Conference Championship in 2001 and 2002 with Vergote finishing as MAC runner-up in 2002.
 Vergote was a two-time NCAA Qualifier and MAC 10K champion in 2003.
 She is a member of the University of Toledo Athletic Hall of Fame.

 Vergote graduated in 2003 from the University of Toledo with a bachelor's of science in education and biology.
-She also has a master's degree in sports management from the University of Massachusetts and served as an intern in the compliance office at Ohio University for one year before coaching at Manhattan.
+She also has a master's degree in sports management from the University of Massachusetts and served as an intern in the compliance office at Ohio University for one year prior to coaching at Manhattan.